duracloud/duracloud/reportclient/resources/readme.txt

 An example Java class has been provided to assist in set up and testing, as well as a starting point for writing your client code.
-The example client (found in ExampleReportClient.java) includes a simple main class to print out the list of available reports and the latest report.
+The example client (found in ExampleReportClient.java) includes a simple main class to print out the list of available storage and service reports as well as information from the latest of each type of report.

 To run the example:
 * Extract the report-client zip file